Every year, thousands of young people across California face the difficult transition to adulthood without consistent support systems.

 Oscar Reyes is a radiology and cardiac scrub technician whose journey reflects resilience, hard work, and the power of community support.
 The first in his family to attend college, he knows that progress is built with guidance, grit, and opportunity.

-During the Annual Intensive, Oscar leads guided career conversations and demos on healthc
+During the Annual Intensive, Oscar leads guided career conversations and demos on healthca

 Oscar Reyes is a radiology and cardiac scrub technician whose journey reflects resilience, hard work, and the power of community support.
 The first in his family to attend college, he knows that progress is built with guidance, grit, and opportunity.